Chat with Agents online or on the phone.

 WPA Security (Wireless Protected Access)A security protocol designed with stronger data encryption and user authentication, WPA is relatively new and more secure than WEP.

 The next series of wizard screens helps you transfer your wireless network settings to the other computers and devices in your network.
 You can also configure your wireless network without a Flash drive by entering security values generated by the Wireless Network Setup Wizard into the other systems in your network and your router.

 Agents recommend that you reconfigure your wireless network's strong key (WEP or WPA) every few months to keep out potential eavesdroppers.
 Simply run the wizard and it assigns a new set of strong keys automatically.

-If this seems too complex for you or you just don’t have the time, Chat with an Agent to help you get everything going or make it extremely simple with our Wireless Networking service.
+If this seems too complex for you or you just don’t have the time, Chat with an Agent to help you get everything going.
+Or make it easy on yourself with our Wireless Networking service.